 Which Wedge Should You Use?

-There is no doubt that having the right equipment in golf can be beneficial to giving you a competitive edge on the golf course.
+There is no doubt that having the right equipment in golf can be beneficial to giving you a competitive edge on the golf course and help you to hit your wedges further.

 This is no different for wedges as they can come in many different types with many different features.